Sentiment and the Writing of History

 “His (Richard III’s) doubts and anxieties would have increased after July 1483 when rumors regarding the disappearance of the Princes spread and his unpopularity increased, despite his displays of piety.
 In the expression of religious sentiments in this period there was considerable affection for young children, and in Richard’s own copy of the Revelations of St. Mechtild there are many visions of the Christ child appearing as a 12-year old boy.
 What must have most taken Richard by surprise, however, was the widespread, instinctive reactions of horror to what was presumed to be the murder of two innocent children. ”

 Edward V and little Richard of York, helpless as they were in the Tower, had two weapons in their favor: the loyalty of those who stayed true to their father and their word and the sentiment that children naturally evoke.
-It makes some Ricardians very unhappy to see that these children continue to evoke sentiment in those who are unimpressed by the sentiments that they try to arouse so passionately for the man who destroyed them.
+It must make some people unhappy to see that these children continue to evoke sentiment in those who are unimpressed by the sentiments that they try to arouse so passionately for the man who destroyed them.